Retail & fashion capital

 (New York Magazine)

-Click the zones on the map to discover the profile of each shopping area.
+Click the zones on the map to discover the shopping areas and retail opportunities in Antwerp.

 Shopping centres outside the centre